Entanglement generation in spatially separated systems using quantum walk

-In this letter, we present a new scheme to efficiently generate entanglement between two spatially separated systems.
-It has been shown by some of the present authors that a quantum walk evolution of a particle in a one-dimensional lattice, after sufficient number of walk steps, results in the entanglement of the lattice sites \cite{GC10}.
-We make use of this spatial entanglement which by itself does not have much physical significance to entangle two spatially separated, initially separable systems.
-Control over the quantum walk dynamics, by controlling the quantum coin operation has been shown in Ref. \cite{CSL08}.
-Its ability to localize the quantum walk at different lattice sites simultaneously, which has been discussed in this letter for the first time, leads to a substantial control and improvement in the entanglement output.
-This is a generic scheme which can be implemented to entangle any two systems that can interact in a specific way with the spatial modes entangled by the quantum walk.
-Experimental implementation of quantum walk has been reported with samples in nuclear magnetic resonance (NMR) system \cite{DLX03, RLB05}, in the continuous tunneling of light fields through waveguide lattices \cite{PLP08}, in the phase space of trapped ions \cite{SMS09, ZKG10}, with single neutral atoms in optically trapped atoms \cite{KFC09}, and with single photons \cite{BFL10}.
-There are various other schemes proposed to implement quantum walk in other systems \cite{Cha06}.
-Using our proposal, all these systems have the potential to generate entanglement between two spatially separated, uncorrelated systems.
+In this article, we present a new scheme to efficiently generate entanglement between two spatially separated systems from a single particle system \cite{van05}.
+It has been shown by two of the present authors that a quantum walk evolution of a particle in a one-dimensional lattice results in the entanglement of the lattice sites after a sufficient number of walk steps \cite{GC10}.
+Although this spatial entanglement by itself does not have much physical significance, we nevertheless make use of it in entangling two initially unentangled systems that are spatially separated.
+Direct control over the quantum coin operation makes it possible to control the dynamics of the evolution of the quantum walk \cite{DM96, CSL08} which in turn allows us to optimize the entanglement output.
+The ability to localize the evolution at different lattice sites simultaneously, a novel phenomenon which has been discussed for the first time in this article, leads to a substantial improvement in the entanglement generated.
+This is a generic scheme that can be implemented to entangle any two systems that interact with the modes entangled due to quantum walk.
+Experimental implementation of quantum walk has been reported with samples in nuclear magnetic resonance (NMR) systems \cite{DLX03, RLB05, LZZ10}; in the form of optical Galton board \cite{BMK99} and quantum quincunx \cite{DSB05}; in the continuous tunneling of light fields through waveguide lattices \cite{PLP08}; in the phase space of trapped ions \cite{SMS09, ZKG10}; with single optically trapped atoms \cite{KFC09}; and with single photon \cite{SCP10, BFL10}.
+There are various other schemes proposed to implement quantum walk in other systems \cite{RKB02, EMB05, Cha06}.
+Using our scheme, all these systems have the potential to generate entanglement between two spatially separated, uncorrelated systems.